youngest girls (the Ducks and Beavers), as well as our middle aged

 A message from Mark (GAZ) Gaznick

-to see and share.
+and share.
 But because of life's little snafus this has been taking

 more time than I thought.
-So I created a Flickr page to get
+So I created a Flickr page to get some of the

-like to add to the archive.
+to add to the archive.
 Our email addresses are located on the CHAA

 website.
 And remember we would not have an archive if it wasn't for

 Thank you again,